Best Value Faucets

 Asian Mid-Priced Faucets

 Formerly our top choice in mid-priced faucets made or assembled in North America, the company has moved more than 50% of its manufacturing to China and no longer qualifies as a North American-made faucet.
-Delta is still an excelllent faucet, just not an excelent North American faucet.
+Delta is still an excellent faucet, just not an excellent North American faucet.

 Delta's new DST super cartridge, its advanced finish technologies, water-saving engineering, lifetime warranty, and some of the best customer care in the industry make Delta almost unbeatable in this category.

-The Delta Faucet Co. was first ranked the best value in the "Made or Assembled in North America" category in 2007 then again in 2011 and every year since — not by just a hair but by a large margin just about every year.
+The Delta Faucet Co. was first ranked the best value in the "Made or Assembled in North America" category in 2007, then again in 2009, and every year since until 2023 – not by just a hair but by a large margin just about every year.
 The faucets just keep getting better.

-Unfortunately, however, most Delta faucets are no longer made in America, they are made in China.
+Unfortunately, however, only a minority of Delta faucets are still made in America.
+Most are manufactured in China.

-The company moved to the forefront of American-made faucets in the 1950s with its single-handle kitchen faucets equipped with the washerless ball cartridge invented by Landis Harlan Perry (1911-1985) and patented in 1952.
+The company moved to the forefront of American-made faucets in the 1950s with its single-handle kitchen faucets equipped with the washerless ball cartridge patented by Landis H. Perry (1911-1985) in 1952.

 Delta launched its single-handle faucets in 1954, at the height of the Post-War housing boom.
-Just four years later, in 1958, Delta's sales topped $1 million (CAD $1.38 million).
-Delta is still one of the best-selling faucet in North America.
+Just four years later, in 1958, Delta's sales topped $1 million ($1.38 million CAD).
+Delta is still one of the best-selling faucets in North America.

 The washerless valve powered Delta faucets for most of half a century until 2008 when it was replaced by Delta's Diamond Seal Technology® (DST) super cartridge – a valve innovation that is a giant step ahead of existing technology.